chicorycolumn/be-promise-i-made2/README.md

 - This endpoint should make use of `fs` and the `Promise` constructor

-### 4.b extra ADVANCED - get all songs and replace all album numbers with album titles
+### 4.b (Optional) extra ADVANCED - get all songs and replace all album numbers with album titles

 ```js
 {